 When World War II broke out, Ed signed up for the Navy.
 In 1941, he brought his wife and Ted’s sister with him to the Gulf Coast, but left Ted behind feeling horribly abandoned.
 While his family was away, Ted stayed at a Cincinnati boarding school.
 After the war, Ed relocated the family to Savannah, Georgia, and enrolled his son in the Georgia Military Academy.

 In 1950, Ted started attending McCallie, an elite boarding school in Chattanooga, Tennessee.
 His curriculum included military training, one of Ted’s favorite subjects.
-After completing his course load at McCallie, Ted hoped to sign up with the United States Naval Academy, but his father insisted Ted attend Harvard.
+After completing his course load at McCallie, Ted hoped to sign up with the United States Naval Academy, but his father insisted Ted apply to Harvard.
 Ted’s grades weren’t good enough for Harvard, so in 1956, he enrolled in Brown University instead.
-But, before he could earn his diploma from Harvard, Ted was kicked out for having a woman in his dorm room.
+But, before he could earn his diploma, Ted was kicked out for having a woman in his dorm room.
 It was 1959, the same year his parents divorced.

 In 1960, Ted’s father made him the manager of Turner Advertising’s Macon, Georgia, branch.
 Ted quickly showed a natural talent for business by more than doubling the office’s revenue in his first year.
 When Turner’s father bought out a competitor in 1962, the costly buyout and subsequent debt placed the company in a tenuous financial condition.
 Fearing bankruptcy and struggling to cope with bipolar disorder, Ed shot himself to death in March of 1963.
 Ted dealt with his grief by throwing himself into his work.
 He took over the roles of president and chief executive officer at Turner Advertising, renamed Turner Communications in the late 1960s as the company bought several radio stations.
 By 1970 he had achieved the distinction of owning the biggest advertising company in the southeastern United States.
 Turner eventually expanded into television, purchasing the rights to old movies and situation comedies.
 The decision proved highly profitable.